Unvanquished/Unvanquished/README.md

 This repository contains the gamelogic of the game Unvanquished.

+If you just want to play the game, then technically you only need to build the [Dæmon engine](https://github.com/DaemonEngine/Daemon) and [download the game's assets](#downloading-the-games-assets).

-You need to download the game's assets in addition to that to make it run.
+You need to build this repository if you want to contribute to the gamelogic or make a mod.

 See below for build and launch instructions.

 ## Workspace requirements